ywen19/AINote/cuda_env/pytorch_cuda_env.md

 `pyenv global anaconda3-2024.06-1` goes into the anaconda env.

+`jupyter-qtconsole &` could open the conda console in which both terminal command and python commands could be used.

 # Pytorch Cuda Environment Setup on Windows with Pyenv-Win
 1. Install pyenv from power shell.
 [See instruction](https://github.com/pyenv-win/pyenv-win).